-WORLD HISTORY - SS1211(2) - Fr. - 1 yr., 1 cr.
-World History studies the diverse cultures of the world as well as significant events from the first civilizations to the modern age so that students may better appreciate the story of humankind.
+WORLD HISTORY - SS1211(2) - Fr. - 1 yr., 1 cr. - World History studies the diverse cultures of the world as well as significant events from the first civilizations to the modern age so that students may better appreciate the story of humankind.
 By analyzing the contributions of past civilizations and investigating key periods in history, students can better understand the modern world.
 The course utilizes many primary and secondary sources to develop a global perspective and to foster growth in reading, writing, critical thinking, and geography skills.
 This course fulfills District 87's global studies recommendation.

-WORLD HISTORY HONORS - SS1221(2) - Fr. - 1 yr., 1 cr.
-Prerequisite: Placement is based on PSAT 8/9 scores and the recommendation of 8th grade teacher and the Social Studies Department Chairperson.
+WORLD HISTORY HONORS - SS1221(2) - Fr. - 1 yr., 1 cr. - Prerequisite: Placement is based on PSAT 8/9 scores and the recommendation of 8th grade teacher and the Social Studies Department Chairperson.
 World History Honors chronicles human development from the earliest civilizations through the major conflicts of the first half of the 20th Century.
 By analyzing the political, economic, and social institutions of Western and non-Western societies as well as key historical events, students will better appreciate the diversity and development of the modern world.
 Using both primary and secondary sources, students will be challenged to develop their critical and creative thinking skills as well as their research, reading, and writing skills.
 This course goes into greater depth, moves at a faster pace, and presents students with more challenging reading and writing assignments.
-World History Honors will provide students with the necessary skills and knowledge to pursue AP/honors level courses in Social Studies.
+World History Honors level courses in Social Studies.
 This course fulfills District 87's global studies recommendation.